|

 - Most

-Caterpillars of the two families are covered in dense dark hairs, which
+Caterpillars of the two families are covered in sparse dark hairs, which

 gives them the name "Woolly Bears".
 The hairs can cause irritation